Janet Mills: Political positions

-Mills identifies as a moderate Democrat and has often broken the party line with other members of her caucus.
+Mills identifies as a moderate Democrat and has often broken the party line with the Democrat-controlled Maine Legislature.

 Abortion

 Mills has taken steps to expand access to abortion procedures, signing legislation to mandate that both public and private insurance agencies include abortion procedures within the scope of their coverage.
 After the leak of the 2022 Supreme Court decision in Dobbs v.
 Jackson Women's Health Organization, Mills reaffirmed her position that "unlike an apparent majority of the Supreme Court, I do not consider the rights of women to be dispensable."

 Drugs

 Mills has expressed her opposition to the decriminalization of small possessions of drugs.